 The Climate Stress Testing and Scenarios Project (CSTS) sits within the Oxford Sustainable Finance Group at the University of Oxford and is a joint project with the 2° Investing Initiative.
 CSTS is developing state-of-the-art analytical approaches around climate scenarios and stress testing to allow for a transparent, asset-level based assessment of the impact of climate and other long-term environmental risks on the soundness and stability of the financial system.
 To find out more about the CSTS, contact Moritz Baer.

-About our funders: This report has received funding from the European Union’s Life NGO program under Grant No LIFE20 NGO/SGA/DE/200040.
-It reflects only the authors’ view and the Agency and the Commission are not responsible for any use that may be made of the information it contains.
+About our funders: This report has received funding from the European Union’s Life programme under LIFE Action grant No. LIFE19 GIC/DE/001294, and from the European Union’s Life NGO program under Grant No LIFE20 NGO/SGA/DE/200040.
+This work reflects only the authors’ view and the funders are not responsible for any use that may be made of the information it contains.